HenrySilvaCS/basicMLpy/README.md

 # basicMLpy <br />
 basicMLpy is a package that implements simple machine learning algorithms.
-It currently contains four modules that implements multiple machine learning techniques for classification and regression.  <br />
+It currently contains four modules that implements multiple machine learning techniques for classification and regression.<br />
-The basicMLpy.regression module contains the following functionalities:
+### The basicMLpy.regression module contains the following functionalities:
-* Linear Regression <br />
+* Linear Regression
-* Ridge Regression <br />
+* Ridge Regression
-* Basis expanded regression, that allows for nonlinear models<br />
+* Basis expanded regression, that allows for nonlinear models
-* Error evaluation through Mean Squared Error and Huber Loss<br /><br />
+* Error evaluation through Mean Squared Error and Huber Loss
-The basicMLpy.classification module contains the following functionalities:
+### The basicMLpy.classification module contains the following functionalities:
-* Multiclass classification through the IRLS(Iteratively Reweighted Least Squares) algorithm<br />
+* Multiclass classification through the IRLS(Iteratively Reweighted Least Squares) algorithm
-* Error evaluation through accuracy and exponential loss<br /><br />
+* Error evaluation through accuracy and exponential loss
-The basicMLpy.nearest_neighbors module contains the following functionalities:
+### The basicMLpy.nearest_neighbors module contains the following functionalities:
-* An implementation of the K-Nearest Neighbors algorithm, that can fit both classification and regression problems<br /><br />
+* An implementation of the K-Nearest Neighbors algorithm, that can fit both classification and regression problems
-The basicMLpy.cross_validation module contains the following functionalities:
+### The basicMLpy.cross_validation module contains the following functionalities:
-* A Cross-Validation algorithm for the functions presented by the basicMLpy package<br />
+* A Cross-Validation algorithm for the functions presented by the basicMLpy package
 ## Documentation <br />
 The documentation will be available at a proper site soon.
 For now it can be found in the main code for each module.<br />
 ## Installation <br />